nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/organizing-content/permissions.md

 **To access the Nuxeo Platform as an external user:**

 1. Open your mailbox. <br>
-There you can find an email sent by a Nuxeo user granting you to access the type of content he gave you permission on.
+There you can find an email sent by a Nuxeo user granting you access to a specific document/space.

 1. Click on the hyperlink to access the platform and the content.  <br>
 At this stage, your web browser opens on the Nuxeo Platform and directly places you on the content you have permission on.
 Depending on the set [permissions]({{page space='userdoc' page='permissions'}}#permissions-overview), you can now view and/or act on the content and use the **Search** menu to navigate through the documents you have access to.